-Determining that a student is a direct threat requires an objective and individualized assessment and hearing.
+Determining that a student is a direct threat requires an objective and individualized assessment and hearing conducted in accordance with section 16.b.4., below.
 The assessment must be based on a reasonable medical judgment that relies on the most current medical knowledge and/or on the best available objective evidence.
 This standard also applies to the reinstatement of a student who has been withdrawn.
 They are entitled to return upon showing they no longer pose a direct threat of harm to others.